Skip to Main Content

 3 Identify resources and databases

-Don't just go to Google!
+Don't just go to Library Search or Google!

 The Library subscribes to a lot of databases - many of which are discipline specific - that index millions of articles, so make sure that you use them.